open-telemetry/sig-security/security-response.md

 ### TC Role

-- Add the relevant repo maintainers to open incidents
 - A member of the TC will need to review the proposed CVSS score and severity from the Fix Team
 - Acknowledge when a proposed fix is completed